carbon-language/carbon-lang/llvm/docs/GettingStarted.rst

 the LLVM configure script as well as automatically updated when you run ``svn update``.

-GIT mirror
+Git Mirror
 ----------

-GIT mirrors are available for a number of LLVM subprojects.
+Git mirrors are available for a number of LLVM subprojects.
 These mirrors sync automatically with each Subversion commit and contain all necessary git-svn marks (so, you can recreate git-svn metadata locally).
 Note that right now mirrors reflect only ``trunk`` for each project.
-You can do the read-only GIT clone of LLVM via:
+You can do the read-only Git clone of LLVM via:

 .. code-block:: console